carmalou/intro-to-webpack/slides.md

 ---
 class: center, middle, inverse

+# What even is webpack?

+webpack will also bundle and minify your code by default, resulting in smaller js bundles
+---
+class: center, middle, inverse

 # webpack is the de facto standard module bundler across the web
 ---
 class: left, middle, inverse